Skip to main content

 phone: (717) 238-2851 | fax: (717) 238-1916 | e-mail: help@ccuhbg.org

-For the foreseeable future, during the COVID-19 pandemic, most HELP Ministries assistance is being coordinated by phone or e-mail.
-Please do not come in person to the HELP Ministries office unless requested to do so by a staff member or to drop off application paperwork.
-If you need help, call HELP Ministries at (717) 238-2851 weekdays between 8:30am and 3pm to communicate your request for help.
+Most HELP Ministries assistance is currently being coordinated by phone or e-mail.
+Please only come in person to the HELP Ministries office if you don't have a working phone or if you have an appointment.
+If you need to access our services, call HELP Ministries at (717) 238-2851 weekdays between 8:30am and 3pm to communicate your request for help.
 If there is no answer, please leave a message or e-mail help@ccuhbg.org.
 A HELP Ministries staff member will contact you within 1 business day.

 Short-Term Aid